DanielDaCosta/zip-dependencies/README.md

 # zip-dependecies
-Shell script to zip python packages for lambda using Docker.
+Shell script to zip python dependencies when uploading them to lambda.

 You must have Docker installed in order to execute the script.